-This directly relates to one’s decision making ability.
+This directly relates to one’s decision-making ability.
 I tried to understand the logic behind the problem.
-A good strategy here would be trying and working out backwards from weeding out all the improbable answers from the set of answers given.
+A good strategy here would be trying and working out backward from weeding out all the improbable answers from the set of answers given.
 It made a problem more approachable.

 Q12.
-List the Name of Books You Followed for Logical Reasoning
+List the name of books you followed for Logical Reasoning section.

 I only preferred Logical Reasoning by Arun Sharma (TMH).

 Q14.
-List the Name of Books You Followed for Vocabulary and Grammar
+List the name of books you followed for Vocabulary and Grammar section.

 Q15.
 Write some of the preparation tips for someone who is starting a month before the exam?

 Q16.
-How was the interview in counselling?
-Share some of the Questions.
+How was the interview in counseling?
+Share some of the questions with us.

-Most important questions usually come from your background, undergraduate degree is the general anchor when it comes to start a conversation.
+Most important questions usually come from your background, an undergraduate degree is a general anchor when it comes to starting a conversation.
 Also, increasingly B Schools emphasize on why MBA as a choice and where do you want to be perhaps 5 or 10 years down the line.